DoubleF3lix/Beryl/README.md

 # Beryl
-Offsets coordinates associated with "positioned" parameter in minecraft function files
+Offsets coordinates in minecraft function files
 Just simply run `main.py` to use.
-The PySide2 library (required for the GUI) will automatically be installed.
+Make sure you have the PySide2 library installed.

+Special Thanks to d for making the regex, and Dhranios for adding support for other various parameters beyond execute